 HEX codes: #693329 • #985144 • #cfd3d7 • #1c4463 • #182e3d

-This palette includes warm red-browns to complement the deep blues and striking cool grey.
-Like a pumpkin spice latte on a rainy day, the browns here add warmth to the fresh blues.
+This fall color palette includes warm red-browns to complement the deep blues and striking cool grey.
+Like a pumpkin spice latte on a rainy day, the browns add warmth to the fresh blues.

 This social post is an invite to a meetup and uses browns to create an inviting feeling.
 Blues act as a nice decorative color, but the important details are highlighted in white, making them easy to read.